Kotlin/kotlinx.coroutines/docs/topics/cancellation-and-timeouts.md

                 awaitCancellation()

             } catch (e: CancellationException) {
-                println("The async coroutine was canceled")
+                println("The second coroutine was canceled")
                 throw e
             }
         }
         job2.cancel()
     }
     // Coroutine builders such as withContext() or coroutineScope()
-    // wait for all child coroutines to complete, even when they are canceled println("All cancellations have completed")
+    // wait for all child coroutines to complete,
+    // even when the children are canceled println("All coroutines have completed")
 }
 //sampleEnd
 ```
 {kotlin-runnable="true" id="manual-cancellation-example"}

 In this example, [`CompletableDeferred`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-completable-deferred/) is used as a signal that the coroutine has started running.
-The coroutine calls `complete()` when it reaches the start point, and `await()` only returns once that `Deferred` is completed.
+The coroutine calls `complete()` when it starts executing, and `await()` only returns once that `CompletableDeferred` is completed.
 This way, cancellation happens only after the coroutine has started running.
 The coroutine created by `.async()` doesn't have this check, so it may be canceled before it can run the code inside its block.

 > Catching `CancellationException` can break the cancellation propagation.